kahnaisehC/csvDataProcesor/README.md

 [Ian Hakanson]

-The full project will be hosted on [This Repo](https://github.com/kahnaisehC/csvDataProcesor).
-Make sure to check it out and feel free to reach out for any questions or issues!

 ## Tests

 The tests are in progress...
 There is the testDatasets folder where you can find the test datasets alongside the test outputs that will be used for the unittest.

 # ÍNDICE